VRGroupRWTH/DaVE/database/LIC/description.md

 <div id="description" outline_label="Description" outline_indent="0" markdown="1">
 ### Description ###
-Line-Integral Convolution is one of the more sophisticated visualization techniques used for two-dimensional or slices of three-dimensional vector fields.
+Line-Integral Convolution is a visualization techniques that can be used to highlight the field lines of two-dimensional or three-dimensional vector fields.
+Starting from an arbitarty point within the domain of the given dataset, the method traces a path that follows the vector field.
+During the tracing of the path, a noise image

+used for two-dimensional or slices of three-dimensional vector fields.
+Based on the vector field and an addtional noise filed, Line-Integral Convolution creates a scalar field that highlights the field lines of the vector field.

+Unlike other visualization technique for vector field,

 Unlike other commonly used methods for the visualization of vector fields, such as streamlines or pathlines, line-lntegral convolution does not illustrate the vector field using tubes or lines.
-Instead, it creates a scalar field using the vector field and an additional noise field, which is in the end visualized similar as a heatmap.
+Instead, it creates a scalar field using the vector field and an additional noise field, which in the end is visualized similar as a heatmap.
 Starting from a point within the domain of the scalar field, the method traces a path that follows the vector field and integrates the values of the noise field along the way.
 The contribution of the noise field to the integration is often modulated by a user defined convolution kernel, which in its simplest from weights the values of the noise field equaliy.
 When the path reaches a user defined length, the integration porcess is stopped and the result of the integral is used to define the value of the scalar field at the starting point.